 Traditional Food

-British cuisine is not that popular, because they don’t seem to care so much what they eat, so long as they just get on with it and eat something.
-This attitude has led to widespread food chains of not such good quality food.
+British cuisine is not that popular because they don’t seem to care so much what they eat, so long as they just get on with it and eat something.
+This attitude has led to widespread food chains of not so good quality food.
 However, there are some favourite dishes and customs which we will see below:

 Tea: This is a national beverage.
-Usually, tea is taken at four in the afternoon whereas others start their day with it and drink it throughout.
-Black tea is usually accompanied with milk and sugar and green tea, a popular alternative, is drunk with honey or lemon.
-The traditional way is to accompany tea with scones, butter and jam or cucumber sandwiches.
-Alternatively, they might accompany their tea with cake, biscuits or more healthy, organic desserts.
+Usually, tea is taken at four in the afternoon, whereas others start their day with it and drink it throughout.
+Black tea is usually accompanied by milk and sugar, and green tea, a popular alternative, is drunk with honey or lemon.
+The traditional way is to accompany tea with scones, butter, and jam or cucumber sandwiches.
+Alternatively, they might accompany their tea with cake, biscuits, or more healthy, organic desserts.

 Trifle: One of the more popular English desserts.
 Made with rich, fresh cream, fresh fruit, and cake as a base.
 These ingredients are layered one on top of the other.
 The taste is topped with an accompanying wine or liquor.